BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

 We have to create an account on Let's Encrypt in order to authenticate our client.
 The capistrano task will handle that and create a new private key which will be registered on Let's Encrypt.

-When you will try to run the task for the second time it will skip registration process because the private key exists.
+When you try to run the task for the second time it will skip registration process because the private key exists.
 Thanks to that we will be able to use the task during deployment via capistrano.
 The task will create a private key and register it on Let's Encrypt only when that's necessary.

 {% highlight ruby %}